 Be Prepared to Spend Up to Four Weeks Expressing Milk

 Your body is used to producing milk to feed your infant every two to four hours.
 This lesson is often hard to unlearn.
-It can take four weeks or longer for breastmilk production to slow down enough that you don’t have to express milk to relive pressure.
-At first you’ll need to express milk every two hours or so.
-As “demand” lessens, less breastmilk will be produced.
+It can take four weeks or longer for breastmilk production to slow down enough that you don’t have to express milk to relieve pressure.
+At first, you’ll need to express milk every two hours or so.
+As “demand” lessons, there will be less breastmilk being produced.
 Express just enough milk to relieve pressure and try to avoid nipple stimulation whenever possible.

 Find a New Way to Hold Baby

 Throughout the past few months or longer, you have created a unique bond with your infant.
 That bond is something ingrained in you and your infant.
 When holding the baby while reducing breastmilk production, try to avoid using the same holds you used when breastfeeding; your mind will tell your breasts it’s time to breastfeed and stimulate milk production.
 Also, hold the baby’s head away from the breast.
 Infants will nuzzle the breast and root, stimulating breastmilk production.